Screening Mammographies

 Why should I care?

-• During the COVID-19 pandemic, however, the decline in cancer screenings has raised concerns of delayed diagnoses.
-According to modeling performed by the National Cancer Institute, it is estimated that an additional 10,000 deaths from breast and colorectal cancer could occur over the next decade due to the impact of the pandemic on cancer screenings and treatment.
+- During the COVID-19 pandemic, however, the decline in cancer screenings has raised concerns of delayed diagnoses.
+It is estimated that almost 10,000 excess deaths from breast and colorectal cancer could occur over the next decade due to the impact of the pandemic on cancer screenings and treatment.

-• Our data shows that among Medicare Fee-for-Service beneficiaries, screening mammograms in our national footprint declined 95% from January to April 2020.
-Thereafter, procedure volumes did increase but then exhibited some wide fluctuations as the COVID-19 period continued.
-As of May 2023, there were a total of 1,109,502 procedures performed that month.
+- Our data shows that among Medicare Fee-for-Service beneficiaries, screening mammograms in our national footprint declined 95% from January to April 2020.
+Thereafter, procedure volumes did increase and by October 2020, reached 1,432,302.
+As of October 2023, there were a total of 1,532,086 procedures performed that month.

 What should I do?